 - Allow your Customer to schedule in the next few days - Limit your Customer's options to an exact number of days to choose from.
 Elegantly battle Customers' tendency to procrastinate!

 - Maximize your time utilization - One of the ways to maximize time utilization is to fill up one day at a time, before opening another day for booking.
 Select only one day to achieve just this.

 How does it work?

-We take the availability you specified in the Availability section and deduct all your busy time (both from your connected calendar and from events scheduled via ScheduleOnce), all subject to your time slots rules.
+We take the availability you specified in the Recurring availability and Date-specific availability sections, and deduct all your busy time (both from your connected calendar and from events scheduled via ScheduleOnce); all subject to your time slots rules.
 The result is: Your Customer will see a specified number of days into the future that currently have available time slots.
 Any days with no open slots will not be counted: days with no availability, fully-booked days and days blocked due to time slots rules.
 Selection options are between 1 and 30 days.